 Culpable Mental State.
 Texas Penal Code section 37.08 requires proof that the accused acted “knowingly” in giving a false report to a peace officer, federal special investigator, or law enforcement employee.
 Case law and the language of the statute indicate that this culpable mental state applies to both making the statement and the statement’s falsity.
 Wood v.
 State, 577 S.W.2d 477, 480 (Tex.
 Crim.
 App.
 1978) (conviction for making false statement that officer was intoxicated reversed and defendant acquitted; evidence insufficient to show defendant knew officer in fact was not intoxicated).
 The Committee drafted its instruction on the assumption that this is the case.

-Definition of “Material.”
+No Definition of “Material.”
 The false statement must be proved to be “material to a criminal investigation.”
-Texas Penal Code section 37.04(a) contains a definition of when a statement is material, but this is drafted in terms suggesting it applies only to aggravated perjury under Tex.
+Texas Penal Code section 37.04(a) contains a definition of when a statement is material.
+Because it appears within the same Penal Code Chapter as both Perjury and False Report to a Peace Officer, some have argued that the Section 37.04(a) definition might apply to False Report.
+The Fort Worth Court of Appeals expressly rejected that argument in a sufficiency of the evidence case.
+McCreary v.
+State, __ S.W.3d ___, No. 02-21-00114-CR, 2022 WL 2840144 (Tex.
+App.—Fort Worth July 21, 2022, no pet. h.).
+The statute is drafted in terms suggesting it applies only to aggravated perjury under Tex.
 Penal Code § 37.03(a).
-Section 37.07(a) defines the word in terms of its effect on the “official proceeding” rather than the criminal investigation, which is the focus of Tex.
+For instance, section 37.07(a) defines the word in terms of its effect on the “official proceeding” rather than the criminal investigation, which is the focus of False Report to a Peace Officer, Tex.
 Penal Code § 37.08.

-The Committee considered a definition drawing upon Tex.
-Penal Code § 37.04(a).
-Such a definition might provide:

-A statement is “material to a criminal investigation” if the statement could affect the course or outcome of the investigation.

-This definition, however, did not seem to the Committee to be useful or specific enough to justify deviation from the general rule that terms undefined in the Penal Code are to be interpreted by juries as having their common, everyday meanings.
+McCreary held that jurors were entitled to rely on the common, everyday meaning of the word “material.”
+The Committee agrees that no definition of “material” should be provided in a jury charge for False Report.

 Effort to Obtain Redress for Wrongful Official Behavior.
 If a prosecution for false report is based on a statement possibly made as part of an effort to obtain redress for wrongful official conduct, special care is necessary to avoid basing criminal liability on activity protected by the right to seek redress for grievances protected by article I, section 27, of the Texas Constitution.
 Wood, 577 S.W.2d 477, and McGee v.
 State, 671 S.W.2d 892 (Tex.
 Crim.
 App.
 1984), can be read as holding that in such cases, the jury must be told that the state must prove, in addition to the statutory elements of the crime, that (1) the false statement was made in “bad faith,” and (2) the false statement was made for reasons other than to obtain action on a valid grievance.
 See Zahorik v.
 State, No. 14-13-00763-CR, 2015 WL 5042105 (Tex.
 App.—Houston [14th Dist.]
 Aug.
 25, 2015, no pet.) (hypothetical jury instruction used to determine sufficiency of evidence on appeal should contain requirements suggested by Wood and McGee).

 On the other hand, Wood and McGee can be read as requiring only that special care must be taken to assure that sufficient evidence supports a jury finding that the defendant actually knew that the statement constituting the offense was false.
 Further, this requirement may be one applied only on appellate review for evidence sufficiency and thus not one that should be included in the jury instructions.